 The FSA ID - a username and password - has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.

 Students and one custodial parent of each dependent student will need to create an FSA ID.

-If you do not already have an FSA ID, you may create one when logging in to any of the following websites:
+If you do not already have an FSA ID, you may create one at studentaid.gov by following the instructions below.

 FSA ID Creation Process

-- Enter your name, date of birth, Social Security number, contact information and challenge questions and answers.
+- Enter your name, date of birth, Social Security number then select "continue".

 - Review your information, and read and accept the terms and conditions.

 - Confirm & Verify the information listed, editing if necessary.
 Read, the FSA's Terms and Conditions, check the "I agree" box, then select "continue".